PlaidCloud/website/content/en/docs/tutorials/security/apparmor.md

 See the [API Reference](#api-reference) for the full details on the annotation and profile name formats.

-Kubernetes AppArmor enforcement works by first checking that all the prerequisites have been met, and then forwarding the profile selection to the container runtime for enforcement.
+PlaidCloud AppArmor enforcement works by first checking that all the prerequisites have been met, and then forwarding the profile selection to the container runtime for enforcement.
 If the prerequisites have not been met, the Pod will be rejected, and will not run.